celery/pytest-celery/docs/getting-started/vendors.rst

 production ready.

-Enabled means that it is automatically added to the test setup matrix when running the test suite.
+Enabled means that it is automatically added to the test setup matrix when running the test suite :ref:`if the vendor dependencies are installed <installation>`.

 .. warning::

-    Enabling a new vendor will automatically add it globally to every test suite that relies on the default configurations.
-Be careful when enabling new vendors.
+    Enabling a new vendor will automatically add it globally to every test suite that relies on the default vendors detection.
+Be careful when enabling new vendors and make sure they are stable and production ready.

 .. _built-in-worker: